Pediatrician serving Downey

 I have cared for Downey kids attending DUSD schools across the city, from Gallatin and Lewis Elementary to Stephen Foster Middle, Doty Middle, Sussman Middle, Warren High, and Downey High.
 School details help, but the home conversation is where most of the work happens.

 Most parents arrive with a knot in their stomach, not a clean list of questions.
 That is fine.
-Even a few notes help us spend the full thirty minutes on what matters.
+Jotting down a few notes before you dig in helps you focus on what matters most.
 Many families bring:

 Downey families I have helped over the years tend to share one thing in common.
 They are paying attention to their kids and they want to do this well.
-A consultation is simply a way to talk it through with a pediatrician who has seen a lot.
+His guidance is simply a way to think it through with a pediatrician who has seen a lot.

 Downey families ask